limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 3 + 4 != 4 + 3 # The "!" is negation
 ```

-To do useful things, we assign values to objects. `<-` is the assignment operator in R. To create an object, the syntax we use is `object_name <- value`.
-When we assign values to an object, R does not automatically print the object.
-Objects are one of the main differences of R with Stata.
+To do useful things, we assign values to objects. `<-` is the assignment operator in R. Objects are one of the main differences of R with Stata.

+To create an object, the syntax is `object_name <- value`.
+When assigning values to an object, R does not automatically print the object; you will have to print this object to see the value or output.

+It is also smart to comment on your code.
+In R, the `#` symbol indicates the start of the comment.

 ```r